ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

-An ICO Example On Top of Ergo.
+An ICO Example On Top Of Ergo.
 ==============================

 We cover such complex example as an ICO (Initial Coin Offering) here covering several important novel features of the Ergo Platform.